 \section{Abstract}

-The well known 2-uniform tilings of the plane induce infinitely many doubly semi-equivelar maps on the torus.
-In this article, we show that every such doubly semi-equivelar map on torus contains a Hamiltonian cycle.
-Moreover, we establish the Nash-Williams conjecture, which states that every 4-connected graph on the torus is Hamiltonian, for the graphs associated with these doubly semi-equivelar maps by showing that these graphs are either 3-connected or 4-connected.
+The well-known twenty types of 2-uniform tilings of the plane give rise infinitely many doubly semi-equivelar maps on the torus.
+In this article, we show that every such doubly semi-equivelar map on the torus contains a Hamiltonian cycle.
+As a consequence, we establish the Nash-Williams conjecture for the graphs associated with these doubly semi-equivelar maps by showing that these graphs are either 3-connected or 4-connected.